FlorinPetriuc/customerBase/README.md

         - Uses the backend's REST API.<br />
     ● MySQL.<br />
         - Manages the data on the disk.<br />

-## Tests

-    To test the stack, run src/test/test.html on the same machine as the backend.
-The test.html page assumes the backend has been configured to use port 4080.

 ## Installation